FraCorti/REDS_TOMC/README.md

 # REDS:  Resource-Efficient Deep Subnetworks for Dynamic Resource Constraints

 In this work we introduce Resource-Efficient Deep Subnetworks (REDS) to tackle model adaptation to variable resources.
 In contrast to the state-of-the-art, REDS use structured sparsity constructively by exploiting permutation invariance of neurons, which allows for hardware-specific optimizations.
 Specifically, REDS achieve computational efficiency by (1) skipping sequential computational blocks identified by a novel iterative knapsack optimizer, and (2) leveraging simple math to re-arrange the order of operations in REDS computational graph to take advantage of the data cache.
 REDS support conventional deep networks frequently deployed on the edge and provide computational benefits even for small and simple networks.
-We evaluate REDS on seven benchmark architectures trained on the [Visual Wake Words](https://arxiv.org/pdf/1906.05721.pdf), [Google Speech Commands](https://arxiv.org/pdf/1804.03209.pdf), [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) and [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html) datasets, and test on four off-the-shelf mobile and embedded hardware platforms.
+We evaluate REDS on seven benchmark architectures trained on the [Google Speech Commands](https://arxiv.org/pdf/1804.03209.pdf), [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist), [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html) and [ImageNet1K](https://www.image-net.org/) datasets, and test on four off-the-shelf mobile and embedded hardware platforms.
 We provide a theoretical result and empirical evidence for REDS outstanding performance in terms of submodels' test set accuracy, and demonstrate an adaptation time in response to dynamic resource constraints of under 40 microseconds of models deployed on [Arduino Nano 33 BLE Sense](https://docs.arduino.cc/hardware/nano-33-ble-sense) through [Tensorflow Lite for Microcontrollers](https://github.com/tensorflow/tflite-micro).

 ## Software prerequisites